 To reheat: If you want a warm muffin, place it in the microwave for 8-10 seconds.
 If the muffin is frozen microwave it for 30-45 seconds.

 For more great muffins be sure to check out:

 - Lemon Crumb Muffins

 Chocolate Muffin Recipe

-- Prepare 32 muffin tins with paper wrappers or cooking spray.
+- Prepare muffin tins with 24 cupcake liners.

-- In large bowl - combine all dry ingredients except chocolate jimmies
+- In large bowl - combine all dry ingredients.

-- In separate bowl- combine liquid ingredients & whisk until incorporated & egg yolks are broken.
+- In separate bowl- combine liquid ingredients and whisk until incorporated and egg yolks are broken.

 - Fold into dry ingredients - don't over mix but make sure you don't have any dry spots.

-- Spoon batter into prepared tins about ¾ of the way full.
+- Spoon batter into prepared liners about ¾ full.